465b/nemf/doc/index.rst

 Visit the :doc:`installation page <installation>` to see how you can download the package.
 You can browse the :doc:`examples <examples>` to see what you can do with NEMF.
-You can find more detailed description of certain parts of the library in the :doc:`Manual <manual>`, and detailed description on the code in :doc:`API reference <api>`.
+A more detailed description of the parts the library can be found in the :doc:`manual <manual>`, while the code is documented in the :doc:`API reference <api>` section.

 To see the code, please visit the `github repository
 <https://github.com/465b/nemf>`_.
-To report a bug, please raise a "issue" in `githubs issue tracker
+To report a bug, please raise a 'Issue' in `githubs issue tracker
 <https://github.com/465b/nemf/issues>`_.
-Please feel free to contact laurin.steidle@uni-hamburg.de with general issues (i.e. if the installation fails) with [NEMF] in the subject line.
+Please feel free to contact laurin.steidle@uni-hamburg.de with general issues (i.e. if the installation fails).

 .. toctree::